-- Degree to which the approach and critical path have been clearly described and thoughtfully considered; and - Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals. - The proposed budget is reasonable to achieve the objectives proposed.
-Identification of Technical Risks - Discussion and demonstrated understanding of the key technical risk areas involved in the proposed work and the quality of the mitigation strategies to address them.
+- Degree to which the approach and critical path have been clearly described and thoughtfully considered; and - Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals.

+Identification of Technical Risks

+Discussion and demonstrated understanding of the key technical risk areas involved in the proposed work and the quality of the mitigation strategies to address them.